 Food.
 Clothing.
 Shelter (Housing).

-- Employers will deduct and remit the monthly contributions
+- Employers will deduct and remit monthly contributions.

-- Penalty for non-compliance is NGN100 million for organizations and NGN10 million for individual
+- Penalty for non-compliance is NGN100 million for organizations and NGN10 million for an individual.

 Here are eleven (11) reasons why the proposed law should be reconsidered: